24.1.2012

 Participants will receive a CD containing :. the latest version of PEST, the latest version of all PEST support utilities (over 200 programs), copies of files and documentation for over 10 PEST workshops, and literature (mainly published papers) on the use of PEST.

-Dr. John Doherty is the developer of PEST.
+About the instructor Dr. John Doherty is the developer of PEST.
 John has worked for over 35 years in the water industry, first as a groundwater exploration geophysicist, then as a modeler.
 He has worked in the public, private and education sectors.
 He now directs his own company, Watermark Numerical Computing, which undertakes software development and advanced modeling for mining, environmental, agricultural, water supply and remediation applications.
 He also works as a senior research scientist for the National Centre for Groundwater Research and Training, Flinders University, Australia where he supervises a number of post-graduate students who are pursuing research into issues related to model parameterization and predictive uncertainty analysis.
+John has had over fifteen years’ experience in presenting short courses all over the world.
+Course material is presented clearly and descriptively with many practical examples and illustrations.
+He attempts to create a learning environment that is both educational and enjoyable. |

 Costs of participation